bykovk-pro/anyrun-tg-bot/README.md

 - Check the status of ongoing analyses
 - Manage API keys within the Telegram interface
 - Automatic language detection and support
-- Flexible logging system with adjustable log levels
+- Flexible logging system with adjustable log levels for different components
 - Asynchronous database operations for improved performance
 - Secure database backup with password protection
 - Admin panel for user management and system operations